Site-to-Site VPNs

 NAT Settings

-• Keepalive Messages Traversal —Elect whether to enable NAT keepalive message traversal.
+• Keepalive Messages Traversal —Enabled by default.
+This parameter is a global setting that enables NAT-T for all endpoints within a topology.
+Check this check box to enable keepalive messages for NAT traversal.
 NAT traversal keepalive is used for the transmission of keepalive messages when there’s a device (middle device) located between a VPN-connected hub and spoke, and that device performs NAT on the IPsec flow.

 If you select this option, configure the Interval, in seconds, between the keepalive signals sent between the spoke and the middle device to indicate that the session is active.
 The value can be from 5 to 3600 seconds.
 The default is 20 seconds.